teamdailypractice/teamdailypractice.github.io/update-analysis.md

 * Composition
 * One template for all operations versus one template per operations/category?
 * Juniors - Normal - Tricks
+* Data should be separated from presentation.
+Don't hard code
+  * Rules
+  * Conditions
+  * If - else
+  * ....
+* Don't generate/edit/add HTML by hand.
+Think of template solution or other libraries/frameworks for generating HTML

 ## Apply the principle